MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/eslint/rules/common.md

 ---

-See [Rules](https://eslint.org/docs/rules/) in the docs.
-It provides descriptions and link to the rule's page.

-A reference for rules I typically like to know about or set, using my preferred values.
+Here is a reference for rules I typically like to know about or set, using my preferred values.

 See below rule names and some recommended values (not all values).